traumverloren/haute-codeture/haute-codeture.md

 * Transport over TCP/IP
 * 2 byte overhead

-^MQTT control packet headers are kept as small as possible.
+^ MQTT control packet headers are kept as small as possible.

-^Every bit in the packet is carefully crafted to reduce the data transmitted over the network.
+^ Every bit in the packet is carefully crafted to reduce the data transmitted over the network.

-^It means that in comparison with many other protocols (HTTP) it almost does not load the network with the transfer of information, which is necessary only for the functioning of the protocol.
+^ It means that in comparison with many other protocols (HTTP) it almost does not load the network with the transfer of information, which is necessary only for the functioning of the protocol.

-^Having a small header overhead makes this protocol appropriate for IoT by lowering the amount of data transmitted over constrained networks.
+^ Having a small header overhead makes this protocol appropriate for IoT by lowering the amount of data transmitted over constrained networks.

 ---

 ![inline](mqtt-table.jpg)

-^MQTT has short and readable specification.
+^ MQTT has short and readable specification.

 ^ Simple verbs used to describe actions: